PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: PEFT-Bench Results

 \paragraph{PEFT learn the task structure but damages the correctness in math problem solving and code generation.} The results in Table \ref{tab:results-others} show a common pattern that PEFTs achieve better performance than the base model in classification or QA tasks.
 However, for problems that require more generation and reasoning, like GSM8K, Conala, CodeAlpacaPy, or APPS, we are witnessing that the PEFT actually harms the performance.
 This problem is, however, not affected by the math domain, since the performance on the MathQA and SVAMP datasets is generally increased after parameter-efficient fine-tuning.
 This may imply that other methods of alignment, like instruction tuning or reinforcement learning, are better suited for problems with longer sequences that require reasoning or chain-of-thought.
 Additionally, the trainable parameters may still be relatively low, for the model to enhance their reasoning capabilities during supervised fine-tuning.

-\paragraph{soft prompt-based methods are harder to train.} The results in Tables \ref{tab:results-glue-superglue} and \ref{tab:results-others} show that the soft prompt-based methods perform generally worse compared to other methods, and in some cases, they achieve an F1 score of 0, mostly because they collapse into predicting only a single class.
+\paragraph{Soft prompt-based methods are harder to train.} The results in Tables \ref{tab:results-glue-superglue} and \ref{tab:results-others} show that the soft prompt-based methods (i.e., Prompt Tuning, Prefix Tuning, and P-Tuning) perform generally worse compared to other methods, and in some cases, they achieve an F1 score of 0, mostly because they collapse into predicting only a single class.
 To achieve better results, more fine-grained per-dataset hyperparameter fine-tuning would probably be required.
-As the out-of-the-box usability and versatility across different datasets are also important factors when designing an efficient method.
+This suggests that out-of-the-box usability and versatility across different datasets are also important factors in designing an efficient method.

-In addition, we have been witnessing memory spikes when training the Prompt Tuning method.
-These spikes usually happened during the first 1000 steps of training, and they were much less noticeable when training on small amounts of data.
+Additionally, we have observed memory spikes during training of the Prompt Tuning method.
+These spikes typically occurred during the first 1,000 steps of training, and they were significantly less noticeable when training on smaller amounts of data.
 After that, the memory usage was stable for the rest of the training.
 We believe this may be caused by the direct addition of a soft prompt into the input of an autoregressive model.

 \paragraph{Stability experiments.} Finally, we also evaluate the stability of different PEFT methods.
-Since stability is not directly associated with the efficiency of PEFT methods, we decided to create a separate category for our evaluation.
+Since stability is not directly associated with the efficiency of PEFT methods, we decided to evaluate it separately from the previously-described performance and efficiency results.
 The results of the stability experiments can be seen in Figure \ref{fig:results-stability}.
-We evaluated the stability of individual PEFT methods on both, low (CB, COPA, SVAMP, CoLA, and WSC) as well as high resource (SST-2) datasets.
+We evaluated the stability of individual PEFT methods on both, low (CB, COPA, SVAMP, CoLA, SST-2, HellaSwag, and WSC) as well as high resource (SST-2) datasets.
 Based on the results, the method that achieved the lowest standard deviations on average was IA$^3$.
 Moreover, we can see that most of the evaluated PEFT methods achieve relatively stable results on small data, except for LoRA on the CB and WSC dataset, where the standard deviations are larger compared to other methods.

 A separate problem can be seen with P-Tuning, which is highly unstable within our experiment setup.
 This stability problem makes P-Tuning unusable with this setup and would probably require further hyperparameter tuning.